草台班子

 Cultural Context

 Exploded in 2022-2024 as a way to express disillusionment with institutions.
 The specific insight 草台班子 captures: not just that organizations are incompetent, but that there's no wizard behind the curtain — no master plan, no adults in charge, just people winging it.
 This was particularly resonant during COVID management and corporate scandals.
+The term originated and spread primarily on Zhihu.

 Similar Expressions in English